 Make it readable

-Paragraphs add to your character count but they also make it much easier to read than a wall of text with no breaks.
-Universities will read hundreds of statements; help us out and make yours a little easier to digest.
+Paragraphs add to your character count, but they also make it much easier to read than a wall of text with no breaks.
+Universities will read hundreds of statements, so help us out and make yours a little easier to digest.